PetWellHub reviews are all from verified owners of products. When you buy through our links, we may earn a commission.

 How much sleep do dogs need?

 Like us, dogs need enough sleep to keep their bodies and minds healthy.
 Their immune system, metabolism, and cognitive abilities all benefit from sleep.
-While adult dogs sleep 12-14 hours a day on average, puppies and senior dog sleep patterns vary with puppies sleeping less and night and senior dogs having deeper sleep with less waking.
-To read more about your dog’s sleep health and signs they need more sleep visit the Sleep Foundation page on dog sleep here.
+While adult dogs sleep 12-14 hours a day on average, sleep patterns for puppies and senior dog vary with puppies sleeping less at night and senior dogs have deeper sleep with less waking.
+To read more about your dog’s sleep health and signs they need more sleep visit the Sleep Foundation page on dog sleep.

 Inadequate sleep has been linked to behavioural problems such as agitation and difficulty focusing.
 If you feel that your dog is not getting enough sleep, it may be worth a vet visit to find out more.